Greek Battalion of Balaklava: The "Amazons" of the Battalion

 In 1787 Catherine the Great embarked on a long inspection tour in Tauris which lasted from January to July.
-Invited to the tour were the diplomatic delegates of England, France and Austria.
-The tour was aiming to show the economic and military abilities of the New Russia and the newly acquired territory.
-For the occasion Grigory Potemkin, one of the Russia's highest officials and Catherine's favourite, was inspired the formation of a military unit of women as a re-enactment of the mythic Amazons who used to fight in the Russian plains led by a queen.
+Diplomatic delegates of England, France and Austria were invited to accompany her.
+The tour was intended to show the economic and military abilities of the New Russia and also the newly acquired territory.
+For the occasion, Grigory Potemkin, one of the Russia's highest officials and Catherine's favourite, formed a military unit of women as a re-enactment of the mythic Amazons, led by a queen, who supposedly fought in the Russian plains.
 Under the orders of the commander K.G.
-Zaponis and his friend Pavlos Sarantis (Sarantov) some one hundred wives and daughters of the Greek soldiers were enlisted and formed an "Amazons battalion" headed by Eleni Ivanovna Sarantova, the wife of the Greek Ioannis Sarantis.
+Zaponis and his friend Pavlos Sarantis (Sarantov), some one hundred female family members of the Greek soldiers were enlisted and formed an "Amazons battalion" headed by Eleni Ivanovna Sarantova, the wife of the Greek Ioannis Sarantis.
 The latter was Potemkin's friend and later was appointed councillor in Crimea's Court.
-The women followed an intensive military training in riding, swordplay and firing guns.
-On May 24 (June 4) 1787 the "Amazon's battalion" gave an official reception to Catherine in the village Kadıköy, on horseback, in colourful uniforms and armed with long barrel rifles.
+The women were given intensive military training in riding, swordplay and firing guns.
+On May 24 (June 4) 1787, the "Amazon's battalion" gave an official reception to Catherine in the village Kadıköy, on horseback, in colourful uniforms and armed with long barrel rifles.
 Other Greeks, including a priest, from the nearby Balaklava took part in the reception ceremony.
-It seems that the spectacle impressed the foreign noble visitors as Joseph the II expressed his gratification with warm embraces and a visit to the camp of the battalion while other diplomats noted it as part of the spectacular events that Potemkin used to organize to impress Catherine and foreign guests.
-Eleni Sarantova was granted the rank of captain, together with a diamond bracelet.
-The battalion was awarded with the amount of 10,000 rubles.
-They escorted Catherine further in her tour and dissolved after its completion.
+It seems that the spectacle impressed the foreign noble visitors as Joseph the II expressed his gratification with warm embraces and a visit to the camp of the battalion while other diplomats noted it as part of the spectacular events that Potemkin organized in order to impress Catherine and foreign guests.
+Eleni Sarantova was granted the rank of captain and presented with a diamond bracelet.
+The battalion was awarded 10,000 rubles.
+It escorted Catherine on her tour and was dissolved after its completion.